7 Things That Ubuntu Does Better Than Windows

 5. Live Environment

 If you haven’t used Windows before and decide you want to give it a try, you have to commit to installing it on your machine beforehand.
-That could lead to problems such as data loss, if you later decide you don’t like Windows.
+That could lead to problems such as data loss if you later decide you don’t like Windows.
 That’s not the case in Ubuntu.

 7. It’s Free

 Windows vs. Ubuntu: Which Do You Prefer?

 Overall, both Windows 10 and Ubuntu are fantastic operating systems, each with their own strengths and weaknesses, and it’s great that we have the choice.
 Windows has always been the default operating system of choice, but there are plenty of reasons to consider a switch to Ubuntu, too.